 o Captions are allowed for each image.
 Maximum of 6 words, not included in overall word count.

 What do I submit electronically?

-- Up to 5 images (media purposes only) – jpeg format only, illustrating the entrant's operation should accompany each submission in each category entered.
-By supplying images you ensure maximum exposure at the presentation ceremony and in official advertising and publications.
-(Note: 500 dpi files in a JPEG format are required).
+- An additional 10 images – jpeg format only, illustrating your business.
+By supplying these images you ensure maximum exposure at the Gala Awards Ceremony and in official advertising and publications (Note: 500 dpi files in a JPEG format are required).

 All information submitted is strictly confidential.
-All persons, for example Tourism Awards Coordinators and judges, who may come into contact with your submission, are each required to sign a confidentiality agreement and at no time will your submission be downloaded.
+All persons, who may come into contact with your submission including Tourism Awards Coordinators and judges, are each required to sign a confidentiality agreement and at no time will your submission be downloaded.

-Please ensure your submission is lodged electronically to the website portal by Friday, 19 August 2016 (excluding categories 26, 27 and 30).
+Please ensure your submission is lodged electronically to the portal by the due date and time:

 Please note: late entries will not be accepted.

-By entering the South Australian Tourism Awards, you authorise the use and/or reproduction of images and the 100-word description provided in relation to any editorial/advertising purposes initiated in conjunction with the awards and the Australian Tourism Awards.
+By entering the 2017 South Australian Tourism Awards,you authorise the use and/or reproduction of images and the 100-word description provided in relation to any editorial/advertising purposes initiated in conjunction with the awards and the Australian Tourism Awards.